 Intangible assets are stated at cost less accumulated amortization and impairment.
-Intangible assets are amortized over their respective estimated useful lives on a straightline basis, from the date that they are available for use.
+Intangible assets are amortized over their respective estimated useful lives on a straight-line basis, from the date that they are available for use.
 The estimated useful life of an identifiable intangible asset is based on a number of factors including the effects of obsolescence, demand, competition and other economic factors (such as the stability of the industry and known technological advances) and the level of maintenance expenditures required to obtain the expected future cash flows from the asset.

-Significant accounting policies and notes to the accounts For the quarter and six months ended September 30, 2017 (Rupees in millions, except share and per share data, unless otherwise stated) The estimated useful lives of intangibles are as follows:
+(Rupees in millions, except share and per share data, unless otherwise stated)

+The estimated useful lives of intangibles are as follows: